core-wg/oscore/draft-ietf-core-object-security.md

 ### CoAP Options  {#sec-coap-options}

 * Max-Age.
 The Outer Max-Age is set to zero to avoid unnecessary caching of OSCORE error responses.
+Changing this value thus may cause unnecessary caching.
 No additional information is carried with this option.
-Changing this value is a potential denial of service attack.

 * Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port.
 With OSCORE, the Proxy-Uri option does not contain the Uri-Path/Uri-Query parts of the URI.
 Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port cannot be integrity protected since they are allowed to be changed by a forward proxy.
-Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information which needs to be considered.
+Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information, which is discouraged in {{proxy-uri}}.

 * Observe.
 The Outer Observe option is intended for an OSCORE-unaware proxy to support forwarding of Observe messages.
-Changing this option may lead to notifications not being forwarded.
+Removing this option in the request turns the notification request into a normal request, which is allowed for a proxy and server and understood by the client but changes the performed operation.
+Removing this option in the response may lead to notifications not being forwarded or error causing a denial of service.
+The Outer option value indicates a relative order of notifications as read and written by the proxy and a change of that may affect proxy operations and potentially lead to denial of service.
+Since OSCORE provides absolute ordering of notifications it is not possible for an intermediary to spoof reordering (see {{observe}}).
+The size and distributions of notifications over time may reveal information about the content or nature of the notifications.

 * Block1/Block2/Size1/Size2.
 The Outer Block options enables fragmentation of OSCORE messages in addition to segmentation performed by the Inner Block options.
-The presence of these options indicate a large message being sent and the message size can be detected and used for traffic analysis.
-Manipulating these options is a potential denial of service attack, e.g. injection of alleged Block fragments up to the MAX_UNFRAGMENTED_SIZE, at which the message will be dropped.
+The presence of these options indicate a large message being sent and the message size can be estimated and used for traffic analysis.
+Manipulating these options is a potential denial of service attack, e.g. injection of alleged Block fragments.
+The specification of MAX_UNFRAGMENTED_SIZE ({{outer-block-options}}), at which the messages will be dropped, is intended as one measure to mitigate this kind of attack.

 * No-Response.
 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
-Changing this option is a potential denial of service attack.
+Modifying or introducing this option is a potential denial of service attack against the proxy operations, but since the option has an Inner value its use can be securely agreed between the endpoints.
+The presence of this option is not expected to reveal any sensitive information about the message exchange.

 * OSCORE.
 The OSCORE option contains information about the compressed COSE header.
 A change of this field may result in not being able to verify the OSCORE message.